 - By its impact on health risk factors.

 In order to dissect a diet plan you need to assess it for these 3 main characteristics.
 First, understanding the recommended proportions of macronutrients, is it low carb, low fat/high carb or some other perfect mix.
 Secondly, understand the caloric restriction expected.
 What was this number based upon; will exercise be encouraged or discouraged?
 Thirdly, what are the beneficial or detrimental side effects this diet will so generously provide.
-Is weight loss the bottom-line or are things like life expectancy worth taking a look at too.
+One must also understand the importance of visiting clinics like Sarasota Weight Loss Clinic for the desired results.
+Finally, ask yourself, is weight loss the bottom-line or are things like life expectancy worth taking a look at too?

 Numéro un: Macronutrient proportions head to head